pragnyanramtha/lecture/choose you goal.md

 You can choose what fulfills you.

-If you can't do everything, just choose one thing and hone it to its absolute perfection.

 But remember that it's not the achievements that make you happy; it's the growth you make in that process.

+coming back to the main point

 So how do you adapt?
 But how do you grow?
 [[Isolation]]